amortensen/dots-protocol/draft-teague-dots-protocol.md

     }
 ~~~~~

+Should the number of signals lost exceed the acceptable lossiness value for the
+signaling session, the agent detecting the signal loss may consider the
+signaling session lost.
+The default value for acceptable signal loss is 9,
+which, when coupled with the default heartbeat interval, amounts to lack of
+heartbeat from the peer DOTS agent for 180 seconds (three minutes).

+#### Ping       {#client-ping}

 There may be cases where a DOTS client or server operator wishes to trigger an
 immediate heartbeat response in order to validate bi-directional communication
 (e.g. during provisioning).
 This ad-hoc triggering may be achieved by setting